xmandeng/report_design_brief/design_brief.md

 ### System Overview

-Our application generates time-sensitive reports using a custom thread-safe library to load files into pandas dataframes.
+Our application generates time-sensitive reports using a custom thread-safe library to load files into Pandas dataframes.
 The system processes dozens of files, some exceeding 1GB, to produce several reports, each requiring a subset of the loaded data.
 To optimize performance, we employ multithreaded batch loading and generate reports as soon as their required datasets are available.

 ### Object Model